-- B2.1 A clinical There shall be a designated inpatient unit of appropriate location and adequate space, and design, and location shall be identified that minimizes airborne microbial contamination for the treatment of patients needing inpatient care related to cellular therapy. - B2.2 There shall be a designated outpatient care area that protects the patient from transmission of infectious agents and allows, as necessary, for appropriate patient isolation; confidential examination and evaluation; and preparation and administration of intravenous fluids, medications, or-blood products, and cellular therapy products. - B2.3 When the preparative regimen, cellular therapy product administration, or initial postadministrationcellular therapy care is provided in an ambulatory setting, there shall be a designated area with appropriate location and adequate space and design to minimize the risk of airborne microbial contamination. - B2.4 Facilities used by the The Clinical Program shall be maintained in a clean, sanitary, document facility cleaning and orderly mannersanitation and maintain order sufficient to achieve adequate conditions for operations. - B2.5 There shall be adequate equipment and materials for the procedures performed. - B2.6 There shall be provisions for prompt evaluation and treatment by a physician who specializes in the therapeutic disease area and is trained in cellular therapyavailable on a 24-hour basis. - B2.7 There shall be access to an intensive care unit or emergency services.
+- B2.1 There shall be a designated inpatient unit of appropriate location and adequate space and design that minimizes airborne microbial contamination for the treatment of patients needing inpatient care related to cellular therapy. - B2.2 There shall be a designated outpatient care area that protects the patient from transmission of infectious agents and allows, as necessary, for appropriate patient isolation; confidential examination and evaluation; and preparation and administration of intravenous fluids, medications, blood products, and cellular therapy products. - B2.3 When the preparative regimen, cellular therapy product administration, or initial postcellular therapy care is provided in an ambulatory setting, there shall be a designated area with appropriate location and adequate space and design to minimize the risk of airborne microbial contamination. - B2.4 The Clinical Program shall document facility cleaning and sanitation and maintain order sufficient to achieve adequate conditions for operations. - B2.5 There shall be adequate equipment and materials for the procedures performed. - B2.6 There shall be provisions for prompt evaluation and treatment by a physician who specializes in the therapeutic disease area available on a 24-hour basis. - B2.7 There shall be access to an intensive care unit or emergency services. - B2.7.1 There shall be written guidelines for communication, patient monitoring, and prompt triage or transfer of patients to an intensive care unit, emergency department, or equivalent when appropriate.

-- B2.7.1 There shall be written guidelines for communication, patient monitoring, and prompt triage or transfer of patients to an intensive care unit, emergency department, or equivalent when appropriate. - B2.8 There shall be attending physician oversight if general medical physicians, physicians in training, or APPs provide care to cellular therapy patients.
-The scope of responsibility of general medical physicians or APPs shall be defined. - B2.9 There shall be a pharmacy providing 24-hour availability of medications needed for the care of cellular therapy patients. - B2.9.1 Pharmacies shall have prompt access to medications adequate to treat expected complications of cellular therapy, including cytokine release syndrome. - B2.10 There shall be access to renal support under the direction of nephrologists and trained personnel. - B2.11 There shall be 24-hour availability of Cytomegalovirus (CMV)-appropriate and irradiated blood products or equivalent needed for the care of cellular therapy recipients. - B2.12 There shall be a process to qualify the sites for cellular collections, including at a minimum chain of identity. - B2.12.1 Surgically collected cellular material shall be collected at a site accredited by the Joint Commission, DNV, HFAP, or other appropriate accrediting body as required by Applicable Law. - B2.13 Clinical Programs shall use HLA testing laboratories that are capable of carrying out Deoxyribonucleic acid (DNA=)-based intermediate and high resolution HLA typing and are appropriately accredited by the American Society for Histocompatibility and Immunogenetics (ASHI), European Federation for Immunogenetics (EFI), College of American Pathologists (CAP), or other accrediting organizations providing histocompatibility services appropriate for the types of cellular therapy patients. - B2.14 The Clinical Program shall be operated in a manner designed to minimize risks to the health and safety of employees, patients, donors, visitors, and volunteers individuals. - B2.15 The Clinical Program shall have a written safety manual that includes instructions for action in case of exposure, as applicable, to liquid nitrogen; communicable disease; and to chemical, biological, radiological, electrical, or fire hazards.

-- B2.16 All waste generated by the Clinical Program activities shall be disposed of in a manner that minimizes any hazard to facility personnel and to the environment in accordance with Applicable Law. - B2.17 Personal protective equipment, including gloves and protective clothing, shall be used while handling biological specimens.
+- B2.8 There shall be attending physician oversight if general medical physicians, physicians in training, or APPs provide care to cellular therapy patients.
+The scope of responsibility of general medical physicians or APPs shall be defined. - B2.9 There shall be a pharmacy providing 24-hour availability of medications needed for the care of cellular therapy patients. - B2.9.1 Pharmacies shall have prompt access to medications adequate to treat expected complications of cellular therapy, including cytokine release syndrome. - B2.10 There shall be access to renal support under the direction of nephrologists and trained personnel. - B2.11 There shall be 24-hour availability of Cytomegalovirus (CMV)-appropriate and irradiated blood products or equivalent needed for the care of cellular therapy recipients. - B2.12 There shall be a process to qualify the sites for cellular collections, including at a minimum chain of identity. - B2.12.1 Surgically collected cellular material shall be collected at a site accredited by the Joint Commission, DNV, HFAP, or other appropriate accrediting body as required by Applicable Law. - B2.13 Clinical Programs shall use HLA testing laboratories that are capable of carrying out Deoxyribonucleic acid (DNA)-based intermediate and high resolution HLA typing and are appropriately accredited by the American Society for Histocompatibility and Immunogenetics (ASHI), European Federation for Immunogenetics (EFI), College of American Pathologists (CAP), or other accrediting organizations providing histocompatibility services appropriate for the types of cellular therapy patients. - B2.14 The Clinical Program shall be operated in a manner designed to minimize risks to the health and safety of individuals. - B2.15 The Clinical Program shall have a written safety manual that includes instructions for action in case of exposure, as applicable, to liquid nitrogen; communicable disease; and to chemical, biological, radiological, electrical, or fire hazards. - B2.16 All waste generated by the Clinical Program activities shall be disposed of in a manner that minimizes any hazard to facility personnel and to the environment in accordance with Applicable Law. - B2.17 Personal protective equipment, including gloves and protective clothing, shall be used while handling biological specimens.
 Such protective equipment shall not be worn outside the work area.